USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 {{< /step-slider >}}

 ## Alternate formualtions of the Rendering Equation
+The following formulations can be found in [Eric Veach's PhD Thesis](https://graphics.stanford.edu/papers/veach_thesis/thesis.pdf), or [Tu Wien Rendering Course](https://www.cg.tuwien.ac.at/courses/Rendering/VU/2021S) which I have used as resources.

 ### Classic Surface Rendering Equation
 First, this is the standard rendering equation we we'll see in most local path guiding papers.
 It picks a direction of contribution and intergrates over all the direction of contribution (upper hemisphere / sphere).
 For a given direction, the radiance already includes all visible surfaces along that ray in that direction, so no explicit visibility term is needed.